alielw/APS-NGS-day1-PM/README.md

 	        samtools index 60A_Hmel200115.bam

-* copy the BAM file, index and reference genome to your desktop.
+* Copy the follow BAM file, index and reference genome to your desktop.

 	        60A_Hmel200115.bam